Customizing the in-app assistant¶

 Changing the button size¶

-Replacing the Alan logo¶
+Replacing the Alan AI logo¶

 For best results, the images you select must meet the following requirements: